kika1s1/Manage/README.md

 # Manage Landing Page

-This is the project from my 2022 Tailwind Crash Course on YouTube.
+This is the project from my 2024 Tailwindcss.

 ![Alt text](public/screen.png?raw=true)